 DELEGATION OVERALL RESPONSIBLE BODY 24 In conjunction with the Director for Health and Care, to lead and coordinate the Staffordshire and Stoke-on-Trent Safeguarding Vulnerable Adults Partnership and the Staffordshire Safeguarding Children's Board in accordance with legislation and guidance.
-CABINET 25 To safeguard and promote the welfare of children CABINET 26 To meet all requirements set down for the provision of Youth Offending Services in Staffordshire CABINET 27 To exercise the Council's duties and responsibilities under the Crime and Disorder Act 1998 and ensure that any crime and disorder implications of the council's decisions are properly considered CABINET 28 In conjunction with the Office of the Police and Crime Commissioner for Staffordshire to support and develop the County's Police and Crime Plan CABINET 29 To ensure that the Council effectively fulfils its roles and responsibilities under the Civil Contingencies Act 2004 including acting as Chairman of Staffordshire's Prevent Group CABINE 30 To fulfil the Council's duty to cooperate with Multi Agency Public Protection Arrangements (MAPPA) CABINET RURAL 31 To exercise all the powers and duties of the County Council under the Wildlife and Countryside Act 1981, Countryside and Rights of Way Act 2000 and the Conservation of Habitats and Species Regulations 2010 in relation to the operation and management of it's country parks and public access lands COUNCIL 32 To designate a footpath as a cycle track under the Cycle Tracks Act 1984 COUNCIL 33 To keep the register of prescribed information with respect to applications under Section 53(5) of the Wildlife and Countryside Act 1981 COUNCIL 34 35 Subject to consultation with the local member(s), to determine non-contentious applications and applications initiated by the County Council itself, for Public Path Orders to create, stop or divert footpaths and bridleways under: • Sections 25, 26, 118, 118A, 119 and 119A of the Highways Act 1980 • Sections 257 and 258 of the Town and Country Planning Act 1990 • De-Regulation Act 2015 Applications which are, or become, contentious to be referred to the Countryside and Rights of Way Panel for decision.
+25 To safeguard and promote the welfare of children CABINET 26 To meet all requirements set down for the provision of Youth Offending Services in Staffordshire 27 To exercise the Council's duties and responsibilities under the Crime and Disorder Act 1998 and ensure that any crime and disorder implications of the council's decisions are properly considered CABINET 28 In conjunction with the Office of the Police and Crime Commissioner for Staffordshire to support and develop the County's Police and Crime Plan CABINET 29 To ensure that the Council effectively fulfils its roles and responsibilities under the Civil Contingencies Act 2004 including acting as Chairman of Staffordshire's Prevent Group es Act 2004 30 To fulfil the Council's duty to cooperate with Multi Agency Public Protection Arrangements (MAPPA) CABINET RURAL 31 To exercise all the powers and duties of the County Council under the Wildlife and Countryside Act 1981, Countryside and Rights of Way Act 2000 and the Conservation of Habitats and Species Regulations 2010 in relation to the operation and management of it's country parks and public access lands 32 To designate a footpath as a cycle track under the Cycle Tracks Act 1984 COUNCIL 33 34 35 Subject to consultation with the local member(s), to determine non-contentious applications and applications initiated by the County Council itself, for Public Path Orders to create, stop or divert footpaths and bridleways under: Sections 25, 26, 118, 118A, 119 and 119A of the Highways Act 1980 Sections 257 and 258 of the Town and Country Planning Act 1990 De-Regulation Act 2015 Applications which are, or become, contentious to be referred to the Countryside and Rights of Way Panel for decision.
 COUNCIL